six2921/chemtools/README.md

-Tiny tools to help handle chemical structures (sdf) or protein structures (pdb) Files related with maegz needs Schrodinger API.
+Tiny tools to help handle chemical structures (sdf) or protein structures (pdb).
+You can use this freely.
+Files related with maegz needs Schrodinger API.